-It’s easy for people with an average body type to find the right fit to wear, and they can mostly choose through various designs.
-However, people with bigger body types tend to have difficulty looking for the right suit, as manufacturers rarely make wetsuits in plus sizes for both male and female.
+It’s easy for people with an average body type to find the right fit to wear for their wetsuit, and they can mostly choose through various designs.
+However, people with bigger body types tend to have difficulty looking for the right suit, as manufacturers rarely make wetsuits in plus sizes for both males and females.

 Finding the right wetsuit is important for your safety and comfort in the water, and fortunately, we have you covered.